square/react-native-square-reader-sdk/reader-sdk-react-native-quickstart/README.md

 2. Install ReaderSDK, replacing `YOUR_SQUARE_READER_APP_ID` and
    `YOUR_SQUARE_READER_REPOSITORY_PASSWORD` with your Reader SDK credentials and `READER_SDK_VERSION` with the Reader SDK version you are using.
-You can find the minimum supported Reader SDK version for iOS in the [main README] for this repo:
+You can find the minimum supported Reader SDK version for iOS in the [root README] for this repo:
     ```bash
     ruby <(curl https://connect.squareup.com/readersdk-installer) install \